cgt3/SearchableGeometries.jl/docs/src/index.md

 - What is the furthest point in a region from a query object?
 - Can a bounding volume be tightened around an intersection?

-SearchableGeometries.jl provides types and functions for answering these questions.
+SearchableGeometries.jl provides types and methods for answering these questions.

 ## Example